 The expansion control valve must always be installed after the non-return valve and be the last valve installed prior to the water heater.
-Refer to the cold water connection diagrams on page 47.
+Refer to cold water connection diagram on page 48.
 A copper drain line must be fitted to the expansion control valve.
-Refer to "Relief Valve Drain" on page 50.
+Refer to "Relief Valve Drain" on page 51.

 The expansion control valve and its easing gear must be accessible from ground or floor level.
 It must not be installed either on the roof or in the ceiling space, unless it is an accessible trafficable area.
-Extend the cold water line from the expansion control valve to the cold water inlet fitting on the solar cold pipe.
+Extend the cold water line from the expansion control valve to the cold water inlet fitting on the water heater.